vitaminj/aws-iot-device-sdk-js/README.md

 thingShadows.on('connect', function() {
 //
-// After connecting to the AWS IoT service, register interest in the
+// After connecting to the AWS IoT platform, register interest in the
-// thing shadow named 'RGBLedLamp'.
+// Thing Shadow named 'RGBLedLamp'.
 //
     thingShadows.register( 'RGBLedLamp' );
 //
+// 2 seconds after registering, update the Thing Shadow named
-// Update the thing shadow named 'RGBLedLamp' with the latest device state;
+// 'RGBLedLamp' with the latest device state and save the clientToken
-// save the clientToken so that we can correlate it with status or timeout
+// so that we can correlate it with status or timeout events.
-// events.
 //
+// Note that the delay is not required for subsequent updates; only
+// the first update after a Thing Shadow registration using default
+// parameters requires a delay.
+See API documentation for the update
+// method for more details.
+//
+    setTimeout( function() {
        clientTokenUpdate = thingShadows.update('RGBLedLamp', rgbLedLampState  );
+       }, 2000 );
     });

 thingShadows.on('status',